FrankCaglianone/TikTok-network-crawler/README.md

 - key: API key for authentication.
 - secret: API secret for authentication.
 - user_input: Path to the usernames input or a single username.
 Ends with .csv for list input.

+## Project Structure 🏗️
+The project is structured on 3 files:
+1. main: The script is the entry point for the project.
+It uses argparse for command-line interaction, allowing users to input their API key, secret, and a starting username or a path to a CSV file containing a list of usernames.
+It automatically differentiates between a single username and a list of usernames based on the file extension, and delegates the parsed input to the appropriate functions in user_following_query.py based on the type of input provided.

+2. create_access_token: Fundamental for handling authentication with the TikTok API.
+The script uses client credentials (a key and a secret) to obtain an access token from TikTok's OAuth endpoint.
+This token is essential for making authorized requests to the API.
+It exits the program if authentication fails due to incorrect credentials or other issues, ensuring that the user is immediately aware of authentication problems.
+Concurrent programming was used to create multiple access tokens since they expire after 2 hours.

+3. user_following_query: This script is the one that parses the network.
+It executes POST requests to fetch the list of followees for given TikTok usernames, using the access tokens obtained by create_access_token.py, while saving the fetched data in the various CSV files for subsequent analysis.
+Implements robust error handling and logging mechanisms to manage and diagnose issues during the data fetching and parsing processes.